 The Jazz Ensemble/Combo provides students with the opportunity to perform a variety of jazz styles from big band to funk and everything in between.
 Most members of this ensemble are members of the Symphonic Band and preference will be given to students enrolled in either the Symphonic Band or Wind Ensemble.
 Improvisation work and original compositions for the jazz setting is highly encouraged from members of this ensemble.
 The instrumentation used in this ensemble includes the traditional combination of trumpets, trombones, saxophones, piano, percussion, drum set, electric guitar, and bass.
 The Jazz Ensemble performs one concert per semester and for other special campus events.
-Rehearsals are on Tuesday evenings from 6:30-8:30 PM.
+Rehearsals are on Tuesday/Thursday at 1:00 PM.